dapr/dapr/tests/docs/running-perf-tests.md

     # export DARP_TEST_TAG=dev
     # export DAPR_TEST_REGISTRY_SECRET=yourself_private_image_secret

-    # Set the below environment variables to configure test specific settings.
+    # Set the below environment variables to configure test specific settings for Fortio based tests.
     # DAPR_PERF_QPS sets the desired number of requests per second.
 Default is 1.
     # DAPR_PERF_CONNECTIONS sets the number of client connections used to send requests to Dapr.
 Default is 1.
     # DAPR_TEST_DURATION sets the duration of the test.
 Default is "1m".